 Once you find out that you are pregnant, your bad habits have to go bye bye.
 If you smoke or drink alcohol you need to stop.
-If you need help to stop smoking, you can always speak to your doctor about it so he/she can help you find the help that you need.
-If you are using drugs, please stop and know that these things aren’t healthy for you or your for your baby.
+Need help to stop smoking?
+You can always speak to your doctor about it so he/she can help you find the help that you need.
+If you are using drugs, please stop and know that these things aren’t healthy for you or for your baby.
 There are a number of health issues that your baby can be born with that are associated with using drugs, smoking and drinking alcohol while pregnant.

 4.Start taking prenatal vitamins

 Here’s another important thing to do when you first find out you’re pregnant.
 Start searching and reading about prenatal vitamins.
 There are over the counter prenatal vitamins, so if you can’t go to a doctor right away, you can always buy it at any pharmacy near you.
 Prenatal vitamins are very important because it provides you with nutrition that you may be missing or not getting enough of.
 The prenatal vitamins, contains vitamins, minerals, iron and calcium that are very important for your baby’s developmental growth.

 Please note: There are a few stores that provide free prenatal vitamins to pregnant women who can’t afford to buy it .
 Search in your area to see if there are any near you!

 5.Share the news with your close family and friends

 This one is sort of a “controversial” one because there are pregnant women who share the news immediately with everyone and there are some who want to wait until after they reach the 3 month milestone.
 Miscarriages usually happen during the first trimester of a pregnancy and so many women wait until after the first trimester to share the big news.

 I’m the mom who can’t wait to share the news!
 But it’s your pregnancy and it’s your choice 🙂